I Do Not Breed For Coat or Eye Color and Will Not Sell Puppies On The Basis of Coat or Eye Color!

 Eye color, coat color and markings have nothing to do with the quality of a Siberian Husky.

-Breed standard, stance, temperament & demeanor, health…..these are what make a Quality Siberian Husky!
+Breed standard, stance, temperament & demeanor, & the various traits of the breed….. these are what make a True Siberian Husky!
 Visit the official AKC website to read more information on quality of the breed.

-We believe that by pairing the right Sibes together, our puppies are Healthy, Sound in Mind & Body, have the best Temperaments and live a Long, Happy and Productive life.
+I believe that by pairing the right Sibes together, puppies are Sound in Mind & Body, have the best Temperaments and live a Long, Happy and Productive life.

 They exemplify the standard set forth by the AKC.